dbuysse/tnris.org/content/markdown/geographic-information-office/2015-01-01-summary-of-gio-activities.md

 - Conducted roundtable discussion at the Texas GIS Forum with key state agency representatives to **discuss the future of statewide GIS initiatives**.
 - Worked with the Texas Department of Resources and several state agencies to establish **Imagery-as-a-Service pilot for 6-inch Google imagery**.

-### And what we have planned for 2015
+### ...And what we have planned for 2015
 - Create governance council to **monitor and measure use of Google Imagery service pilot**.
-- Collaborate with State Agencies to **determine authoritative data sources**.
+- Develop process and collaborate with State Agencies to **determine authoritative data sources**.
-- Develop process to determine and designate authoritative data source.
-- Develop State Agency Stakeholder Communication Plan
+- Develop **State Agency Stakeholder Communication Plan**.
 - Work with State Agency Stakeholders to outline and develop **2016 Report to the Governor** regarding GIS in Texas.